LuizHeenriquee/projeto-spotify/README.md

  <br>

 <p>
-  Luiz Henrique's Spotify experience is a website (with easter eggs, but don't tell anyone) where you can browse my playlists, my favorite songs and my favorite musical genres, as well as listen to good music.
+  Luiz Henrique's Spotify Experience is a website (with easter eggs, but don't tell anyone) where you can browse my playlists, my favorite songs and my favorite musical genres, as well as listen to good music.
 </p>

  <br>

  <p>
    This project, so far, uses HTML, CSS and the song and playlist codes that Spotify offers through its application.
-Its objective is to test my skills by working with technologies that I like and am learning.
+My objective is to test my skills by working with technologies that I like and am learning.
  </p>

  <br>